 John H. Patterson was ahead of his time.
 He’s the reason why a lot of business practices exist today.
-In 1884, he took control of what would become the National Cash Register Company and the business world would never be the same.
+In 1884, he took control of what became the National Cash Register Company and the business world would never be the same.

 But before that ever happened Patterson read a book that taught him an important lesson.
 Benner’s Prophecies of Future Ups and Downs in Prices is exactly like it sounds.